-The Hearth or Kitchen god (also known as Zaoshen and Zaowang) is an important god because Zao Jun observes the conduct of all families.
+The Hearth or Kitchen god (also known as Zaoshen and Zaowang) is an important god because Zao Jun observes the conduct of every family.
 With food being so important to a family he controls the health and prosperity of the home.
-It is on the eve of Chinese New Year that families pay particular deference so that he can relay a favorable report on the household's life to heaven for the last year - his lips are smeared with honey.
+It is on the eve of Chinese New Year that families pay particular deference so that he can relay a favorable report on the household's activities to heaven for the last year - his lips are smeared with honey.
 Traditionally a portrait of him was hung in the kitchen which was ritually burned and replaced every New Year.
 Originally, before the Song dynasty, he was important as the God of Furnaces and associated with alchemy.

 Zhāng Dàolíng or Zhang Ling was a sage of Daoism, born 35CE during the Han dynasty he quickly learned all about Daoist concepts of yin yang; astronomy and nature.
 He developed recipes for potions for immortality and alchemy.
 By the age of 60 he had perfected the immortality pill by uniting the blue dragon and white tiger.
 Eventually he moved to Yuntai in Sichuan from where he ascended to heaven in 157CE leaving a magic book and sword.